NMMT76/ZX-ROM-EX/README.md

-A patched Sinclair ZX Spectrum 48K ROM: every slow math primitive rewritten, the random-number generator replaced with a real algorithm, `CIRCLE` rewritten from floating-point to integer math, a new `ADDR` BASIC function, ZX0 decompression callable from BASIC, and a programmer-managed line-address cache that measurably speeds up `GO TO`/`GO SUB`/`RETURN`/`NEXT` in real programs — all on a ROM that
+A patched Sinclair ZX Spectrum 48K ROM: every slow math primitive rewritten, the random-number generator replaced with a real algorithm, `CIRCLE` rewritten from floating-point to integer math, a new LPRINT variant that acts as an `ADDR` function.
+BASIC function, ZX0 decompression callable from BASIC, and a programmer-managed line-address cache that measurably speeds up `GO TO`/`GO SUB`/`RETURN`/`NEXT` in real programs — all on a ROM that